October 23-27, 2023 In Person and Virtual

-While various data analysis and software-related issues will be discussed, this is not a software training program.
-The Martinos Center offers two programs to give thorough software training in each of the two main areas: functional analysis (via the “Learning the Conn Toolbox”, a 5-day course), and structural analysis (via the “Hands-On Diffusion MRI” course, a 4 or 5 day course (still being developed).
+Software: While various data analysis and software-related issues will be discussed, this is not a software training program.
+The Martinos Center currently offer one program to give thorough software training in the area of functional analysis (the “Learning the Conn Toolbox”, a 5-day course offered virtually and spread over 5 weeks, to facilitate software exercises and feedback).
+A second program, oriented to the analysis of structural data (the “Hands-On Diffusion MRI”, a 4 or 5 day course also spread over weeks for the same reasons) is currently being developed.

 The core faculty for the program is drawn from the staff of the Athinoula A. Martinos Center (of the Massachusetts General Hospital and Massachusetts Institute of Technology) and affiliated faculty from Harvard University, McLean Hospital, The Brigham and Womens Hospital, and other institutions.
 Guest lecturers in the past have included representatives of the NIH, the Child Mind Institute of New York and others.